cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-role.md

 ## Compatibility

-The SQL standard defines `DROP ROLE`, but it allows only one role to be dropped at a time, and it specifies different privilege requirements than Greenplum Database uses.
+The SQL standard defines `DROP ROLE`, but it allows only one role to be dropped at a time, and it specifies different privilege requirements than Cloudberry Database uses.

 ## See Also